 Why It’s Good For Hot Sleepers

-Phase Change Material is one of the coolest textiles out there (certainly the coolest I’ve ever felt), which makes the Out Cold extra compatible with those who run hot.
+Phase Change Material is one of the coolest textiles out there, which makes the Out Cold extra compatible with those who run hot.
 Meanwhile, an internal fill of the brand’s proprietary memory foam gives this pillow a moldable feel and soft-medium level of firmness.

 What’s really unique about this foam, though, is that one side was crafted with a shallow contour in the center, while the other has an even loft.
 This way, back sleepers can enjoy how the contoured side cradles the head and neck, and side and stomach sleepers can maintain healthy posture with the flat, traditional side.

-For all the info on this dual-designed pillow, be sure to dive into my full I Love Pillow review!
+For all the info on this dual-designed pillow, be sure to dive into our full I Love Pillow review.

 Price: $99, with a 100-night trial and three-year warranty.